Vanhusmonitorointiprojekti/Bluetooth_beacons/README.md

 >
 > Field | Type | Description
 > ------ | ------ | ------
-> id | char(20) PK | The id of the token
+> id | int PK | The id of the token
 > token | char(30) |  The Expo token of the mobile phone

 ## Real-time Database (RethinkDB)
 The real-time database uses the [RethinkDB](https://rethinkdb.com/) database system and is used for the location information and detection data.
 The detection data on this database is deleted on regular intervals, where as the detection data stored in MariaDB non-realtime database is preserved.
-Picture 4 shows the real-time database model.
+Picture 5 shows the real-time database model.

 <!-- TODO ADD PICTURE HERE -->
-Picture 4.
+Picture 5.
 The real-time database.

 > ### _beacon_detections_
 > _The beacon_detections table contains the MQTT data received from the MQTT server._